francescaseverino/Focus-Bot/discordBot/README.md

 - In order to execute the bot code, the developer must have access to the accountServiceKey.json for this project.
 Otherwise, the code can be run using a personal accountServiceKey which holds the private key provided by Google Services for a firebase project.
 This information can be input in a new .json file (with ‘serviceAccountKey’ as a prefix) which should automatically integrate with the bot code and file.
 3. Discord Account
 - The developer must also have access to a Discord account to which they can provide a service key for a discord account for the bot to run in.
+4. canvas api key
+- The developer must also have canvas api key for the bot to connect to and run.
-4. pip install
+5. pip install
 - must run:
   - pip install firebase-admin
   - pip install canvasapi
   - pip install discord
   -running these commands ensures that all the dependencies needed will be downloaded on the local environment.
-5. Running in local environment
+6. Running in local environment
 - developers should be able to click 'run' to run the code locally so that the bot can function in a discord chat online.
 ### For Users:
-- bot command = “-f”
+- bot command = “f-”
-#### Bot Functions
+#### Bot Commands
-- get assignments-
+- update - update the database with canvas assignments and courses
+- get_assignment- show all assignments due in the set range(default 7days)
-- set assignment range -
+- get_All_assignment - show all assignments
-- update assignments -
+- clear - clear all assignments in database
+- get_course_assignment - show assignments due in set range(default 7days) from a course chosen by user
+- set_getAssignmentRange - set the range to show assignments in days(default 7)
 - add assignment -
 - set timer-